cohoe/maxime/README.md

 This utility is built to deal with that case.

+## Primary Features
+* Automatic switching to/from headphones on connect.
+* Desktop notifications

 ## Under the Hood
 Maxime listens to DBus for events, particularly when the headphones (dis)connect.
 It will then determine which outputs (only the EQ right now) it needs to reroute to (or from) the headphones.

-## Extra Features
-Since the multi-function button is pretty useless on Linux, I'm going to take its functions and use them for something useful.
-* Single-tap: Mute
-* Double-tap: Switch to speakers
-* Triple-tap: Force-reconnect

 ## Installation
 1) Copy the ``maxime.ini.example`` to ``~/.config/maxime.ini`` and edit appropriately